Health and Safety: Sun Safety

 UV got to stay safe in the sun

-• Stick to the shade where possible, and gradually build up your time in the sun.
+Stick to the shade where possible, and gradually build up your time in the sun, gorg tans take time.

-• Heads, shoulders, knees and toes – apply a high SPF sun cream frequently to any exposed skin.
+Heads, shoulders, knees and toes – whack the factor 50 out and apply frequently to any exposed skin.

-• Stay hydrated and drink lots of bottled water.
+Stay hydrated and drink lots of bottled water, H2O is your new bestie.

-• If you’re in an area prone to mosquitos, apply your insect repellent on top of your sun cream.
+If you’re in an area prone to mosquitos, apply your insect repellent on top of your sun cream, no one wants to be itching bites at the dinner table.

 Sun safety for children